hardikgosai1/builders-hub/toolbox/README.md

 ## UI Components
 - Reusable components are in `./src/components`
-- Only create shared components when used in multiple places
-- Keep components minimal to reduce dependency complexity
-- Put into shared components only the components that do not depend on anything specific to the tool.
-For example, RequireChainFuji is abstract in relation to state, therefore shared, but RequireChainToolboxL1 requires L1 form to be supplied and some state from a store, so it has to be toolbox-specific
+- Put into shared components only the components that are already used in 2 or more tools.
-- It's okay to copy paste and duplicate code if it makes things simpler

 ## Stores
 - Create new stores when state shouldn't be shared with toolbox